 - SH primary and secondary de-superheater piping and RH’s emergency de-superheater piping ready for operation

 - All permanent piping & temporary piping insulated and supports/hangers are released with cold setting

 - Silencer should be connected at a temporary pipe exit

 - Soot blowing for APH should be available

-- Make up for deaerator made ready
+- Makeup for the deaerator made ready

 - Motor-Driven BFP with all controls made ready